preslavrachev/generative-art-in-go/README.md

 # Demo

 To see what you will be able to do by the end of the book, make sure to check out this experimental [Web application](https://goart.netlify.app/) I built a couple of weeks ago.
+It uses WebAssembly to generate beatiful imagery in the browser.
+And all that using Go code and the minimum JavaScript possible.

 # About the Book